 Can I parse URLs that don’t include the protocol (http/https)?

-Yes, you can parse URLs without a protocol.
-The URL object assumes http if the protocol is missing.
+if the protocol is missing.
 Regular expressions can also handle URLs without a protocol.

 Are there any other components I can parse from a URL?

 Yes, URLs contain many components, including port numbers, query strings, and fragments.
-The URL object and regular expressions can help you parse these components as well.
+The URL

 What if the URL contains query parameters?
 Can I parse those too?

-Is the URL object supported in all browsers?
+object supported in all browsers?

-The URL object is supported in modern browsers.
+object is supported in modern browsers.
 For compatibility with older browsers, consider using a polyfill.

-Can I use libraries like url-parse for URL parsing?
+Can I use libraries like url-parse

-Yes, libraries like url-parse provide additional URL parsing capabilities and may be more feature-rich than using the URL object directly.
+provide additional URL parsing capabilities and may be more feature-rich than using the URL

-Parsing URLs into their components, such as the hostname and path, is a crucial skill when working on web projects.
-JavaScript offers multiple approaches to achieve this, including using the URL object and regular expressions.
+object and regular expressions.
 By following the examples and insights provided in this article, you’ll be able to confidently parse URLs and extract the information you need for your web development tasks.
 Remember to choose the approach that best suits your project’s requirements and the compatibility needs of your target audience’s browsers.

 You may also like to know about: